kyarovoy/opsworks/README.md

 This repo contains Terraform files for OpsWorks test assignment.

 It creates AWS VPC, Gateway, Route, Security Group, Subnet and Key Pair and provisions Docker Swarm Cluster (1 manager, 1 worker)
+SSH keys are dynamically generated and stored into keys folder (will be deleted during destroy phase)

 Once underlying infrastructure has been provisioned:
 - internal Docker registry is being deployed